Ben Aldridge, Lecturer

 Salvatore Salvaggio, Adjunct Lecturer

 Mr. Salvaggio has performed recitals for concert associations as a soloist, accompanist and continuo player for over 40 years.
 He is also the recipient of numerous performance grants for projects in the field of early music.
 He has played with early music consorts, chamber ensembles and as a member of the Flagstaff Symphony and Glimmerglass Opera Orchestras as well as for numerous off-Broadway musical productions.
 His endeavors have included recordings for the New York State Historical Association/Farmer's Museum, public and local radio broadcasts and recitals at the Boston Early Music Festival.
-In April of
+In April of 2002, Mr. Salvaggio recorded an

 M. Mus.
 Cum Laude Northern Arizona University